10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Panorama of Old Town from Ljubljana Castle

-Rehydrate with a sip of wine or beer in the courtyard before stealing some incredible views over the medieval centre from the castle ramparts or Outlook Tower.
+Rehydrate with a sip of wine or beer in the courtyard before stealing some incredible views over the medieval center from the castle ramparts or Outlook Tower.

 Soak in the artful Ljubljana Cathedral